 Lewisboro Garden Club

 The Lewisboro Garden Club was formed in 1972 by town residents, Katherine Baker, Karen Armistead, Goldie Robitaille, and Barbara Moore.
 They were helped by Alice Poor, who later bequeathed her property, Onatru Farm, to the Town of Lewisboro.
 According to Mrs. Baker, the initial motivation to form the club was the desire to transform the then weed-filled triangles in Lewisboro into attractive flower-filled oases like those being maintained in surrounding towns.
 As another longtime member, Barbara Moore, once stated: “Triangle upkeep is a way of telling those who pass through Lewisboro that people care.
 A well-kept triangle not only looks nicer, but also sends a message of community involvement.”
 The first triangle was located at the intersection of Route 123 and Elmwood Road.
-Over the years, the number of triangles the club maintains has grown to seventeen, spread throughout the hamlets of Lewisboro.
+Over the years, the number of triangles the club maintains has grown to twenty five, spread throughout the hamlets of Lewisboro.

 Another early effort by the club was the renovation and maintenance of the “Alice Poor Garden” at Onatru Farm.
 This garden was originally planted by the founding member, Alice Poor, when she lived at Onatru.
 After some years of neglect following her gift of the property to the town, club members offered to assume responsibility for the garden, which has since flourished.
 Over the years, modifications to the garden have been made, including the addition of the benches and an arbor.

 Today members continue to contribute their efforts toward this lovely perennial garden, which is visible from Elmwood Road and is open to the public.
 The club also oversees the Community Gardens section of Onatru Farm, an enclosed parcel of 60 garden plots available for use by town residents for vegetable and flower growing.